 Some of these professional qualifications require education to Master’s level, and so each accreditation is at two levels.
 Simplifying slightly, some degrees are considered to partially meet the educational requirements for accreditation, and others to fully meet those requirements.

-- Our Bachelor’s level programmes in Computer Science and Artificial Intelligence and Computer Science both fully meet the requirements for CITP and partially meet the requirements for CEng and CSci.
+The courses below fully meet the requirements for CITP and partially meet the requirements for CEng and CSci.

-- Our Bachelor’s level programmes in Software Engineering and Computer Science and Mathematics both fully meet the educational requirements for CITP and partially meet the requirements for CEng.
+The courses below fully meet the educational requirements for CITP and partially meet the requirements for CEng.

 If you have any questions about the accreditation of our degree programmes, please contact our admissions team.

 * From March 2019 the BCS are withdrawing their membership from the Science Council.
 As a consequence, any degrees commenced after this date will no longer be accredited to Chartered Scientist status (CSci).
 Other accreditation remains unchanged.